Taufik Hidayat (footballer, born 1993)

-Muhammad Taufik Hidayat (born 20 March 1993) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PSIS Semarang.
+Muhammad Taufik Hidayat (born 20 March 1993) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Madura United.

 Club career

 PSIS Semarang

 First professional club of Taufik Hidayat was PSIS Semarang.
 Since the first year, Taufik was often being the first choice of coach.
 In the "Sepak Bola Gajah" scandal in 2014, Taufik received a five-year ban on playing in the league and fined Rp 50 million.
-But then in 2017 through Letter Number 009/Kep/PK-PSSI/I/2017 dated January 10, 2017, status of Taufik together with 9 players and three officials restored by PSSI.
+But then in 2017 through Letter Number 009/Kep/PK-PSSI/I/2017 dated 10 January 2017, status of Taufik together with 9 players and three officials restored by PSSI.

 Bali United

-On December 17, 2017, he signed a year contract with Liga 1 club Bali United.
+On 17 December 2017, he signed a year contract with Liga 1 club Bali United.
 Taufik made his league debut on 3 June 2018 in a match against Madura United at the Gelora Bangkalan Stadium, Bangkalan.

 PSM Makassar

-On January 13, 2019, he signed contract with Liga 1 club PSM Makassar.
+On 13 January 2019, he signed contract with Liga 1 club PSM Makassar.
 Taufik made his league debut on 24 May 2019 in a match against Badak Lampung at the Andi Mattalatta Stadium, Makassar.